-Native Landscaping in Kyle, TX
+Native Plant Garden Planning in Kyle, Texas

 Kyle's Native Landscaping Pilot Program offers a hands-on approach — homeowners work directly with the city water conservation coordinator to design their native landscape and earn $1/sq ft in rebates (up to $250).